appgate/appgate/README.md

 # Welcome to our GitHub
 ## Product specific repos
-### AppGate SDP
+### Appgate SDP
-The AppGate SDP related repositories have a repository name which starts with `sdp-`.
-Please find the [landing page for AppGate SDP here](https://github.com/appgate/sdp).
+The Appgate SDP related repositories have a repository name which starts with `sdp-`.
+Please find the [landing page for Appgate SDP here](https://github.com/appgate/sdp).